ericMossotti/TruckerWeather/README.md

 renv::snapshot()
 ```

 Follow prompts to install R and Python packages during these steps where necessary.
+If doing this without an R console, you might be able to run that R code in R-code chunk(s) within the `index.qmd` file of the project.

 ### For adding version control to a new quarto project